-Sydney is just fabulous and has sunshine, so why on earth did you move to Sweden?
+Sydney has sunshine and surf, so why did you move to Sweden?

 So what do you do now?

-You’ve been in Sweden a long time, why isn’t your Swedish any better than it is?
+You’ve spent 15 years in Sweden, why isn’t your Swedish any better than it is?

-You seem to love acronyms, exclamation marks and starting sentences with the informal ‘and’, which is wrong, what else do you love?
+You seem to love acronyms, footnotes, exclamation marks and starting sentences with the informal ‘and’, what else do you love?

-I love my husband (TSH – The Swedish Husband) and baby girls born July 2010 (Bubbaganoush) and July 2012 (The Flash).
-And I love opera, food, my Mac and over sharing.
+I love my husband (TSH – The Swedish Husband) and baby girls born July 2010 (Bubbaganoush), July 2012 (The Flash) and March 2014 (Surprise Baby).
+And I love opera, food, rock pools, my Mac and over sharing.